Vera Micheles Dean

-Vera Micheles Dean (March 29, 1903 – October 10, 1972) was a Russian American political scientist.
+Vera Micheles Dean (née Micheles; March 29, 1903 – October 10, 1972) was a Russian-American political scientist.
 She was the head of research for the Foreign Policy Association, one of the leading think tanks of the 1940s and 1950s, where she became one of the leading authorities in international affairs during that period.

 Early life and schooling

-Vera Micheles was born in St. Petersburg, Russia, her parents were both intellectuals.
-She was studied in the classics, and learned seven foreign languages including English, German and French.
-Her parents fled Russia after the White Revolution of 1917 and first moved to London, then to Boston.
+Vera Micheles was born in Saint Petersburg as the eldest of three children.
+Her father, Alexander Micheles, was of German and Jewish ancestry, while her mother, Nadine (Kadisch) Micheles, was the daughter of German and Polish Jews who had been baptized into the Russian Orthodox church.
+Her parents were both intellectuals; her mother was educated in England, and spent her time translating English novels into Russian, while her father had spent several years in the United States, and occasionally worked as a reporter for Jewish newspapers in New York City.
+She was studied in the classics and learned seven foreign languages, including English, German and French.
+Her parents fled Russia after the Russian Revolution of 1917 and first moved to London, then to Boston.
 Dean enrolled at Radcliffe College, and after graduating in 1925, she won a Carnegie Endowment fellowship to Yale University where she earned an M.A in international law.
 She came back to Radcliffe for her Ph.D. and was soon hired by the Foreign Policy Association.

-She married a New York City attorney, William Johnson Dean and had two children.
+She married a New York City attorney, William Johnson Dean, and had two children.
 After the sudden death of her husband in 1936, to support her children she decided to dedicate more time with the Association.